ALGHANI3/K-CAFE/README.md

       displayCurrentInventory(); // Update the displayed inventory list updateProductDropdown(); // Update the product dropdown

+      // Display save confirmation message
+      const saveConfirmationDiv = document.getElementById('saveConfirmation');
+      saveConfirmationDiv.textContent = 'Inventory saved successfully!';
+      setTimeout(() => {
+          saveConfirmationDiv.textContent = ''; // Clear message after a few seconds
+      }, 3000); // Message visible for 3 seconds

       console.log('Inventory changes saved!'); // Optional confirmation message }

   // Remove a product from the inventory (only removes from current inventory, not the dropdown list) function removeInventoryItem(productName) {
       if (currentInventory.hasOwnProperty(productName)) {
+          delete currentInventory[productName]; // Remove the product from currentInventory
+          // Also remove from allProductsAdded if it's the only instance (optional, keeping it simplifies dropdown)
-          delete currentInventory[productName]; // Remove the product from current inventory saveInventory(); // Save to localStorage
+          // For now, we keep it in allProductsAdded so it remains an option in the dropdown saveInventory(); // Save to localStorage
-          displayCurrentInventory(); // Update display (product will disappear from inventory list)
+          displayCurrentInventory(); // Update display (product will disappear from inventory list) }
-          // Product remains in allProductsAdded and thus in the dropdown }
   }